francesvdiaz/pizza-shop/README.md

 9. Click on file in file finder and open in vscode by right clicking it.
 10. Now you're looking at my code!
 11. Open the index.html doc on a web browser.
 12. Look at the page, inspect the code.
-Play around with the different pizza crust, sizes, and toppings to see how much you can expect to spend at Mal's Crusts.
+Play around with the different pizza crust, sizes, and toppings to see how much you can expect to spend at Mal's Pizzeria.

 ## Known Bugs:
 There are currently no known bugs, phew.